 I have a question for you:

+When do you think is the best time to add holiday merchandise?
 Do you think you would come across as greedy or annoying, if you start putting out holiday merchandise in September?

 Now before I tell you why it isn’t, let me say that I get it.
 No one wants to see Christmas trees and Santas in the middle of summer (the big box stores do tend to take it too far).